 Ann-Marie McKelvey is a registered Mentor Coach through the International Coach Federation (ICF).
-She offers both group and individual Mentor Coaching.
+She offers Mentor Coaching in two ways:

 As an ICF Registered Mentor Coach, Ann-Marie has made a commitment to provide high-quality Mentor Coaching to those seeking ICF Credentialing.
 By providing Mentor Coaching that is in alignment with the standards set by ICF, Ann-Marie offers you the opportunity to practice coaching, receive feedback, reflect, and further develop your coaching skills.

 The ICF defines Mentor Coaching as providing professional assistance in achieving and demonstrating the levels of coaching competency demanded by the desired credential level sought by a coach‐applicant (mentee).
 Furthermore, Mentor Coaching means an applicant (mentee) being coached on their coaching skills rather than coaching on practice building, life balance, or other topics unrelated to the development of an applicant’s coaching skill.

 - Model effective initiation and contracting of client relationship

 - Explore fully with a potential mentee what they are looking to achieve

 - Ensure both are clear about the purpose of the mentoring

 - Establish measures of success in partnership with the mentee

 - Fully discuss fees, time frame, and other aspects of a Mentor Coaching relationship